huooong/Genome-Assembly-and-QC/README.md

    - Racon polishing

 6. **Assembly quality assessment with QUAST**
-   - Comparing raw Flye assembly and Racon-polished assembly

 ---

 ## How to Run the Pipeline
-When a file is run for the first time, run this code in the Terminal.
+When a file is run for the first time, run this code in the Terminal
 ```bash
 chmod +x file.sh
 ````